 This course is offered for those planning to undertake an entrepreneurial career in starting and building a business or an international company in the high-tech area.
 A special effort is made to take advantage of SVU's proximity to the entrepreneurial community in Silicon Valley and its reach to international business world.
-Developing business plan for a new company in the technology arena is an integral part of the course.
+Developing a business plan for a new company in the field of technology is an integral part of the course.